NCEAS/eml/docs/eml-semantic-annotations-primer.md

 As another example, if you perform a search for datasets about "litter" (as in "plant litter"), the system will be able to disambiguate the term from the many meanings of "litter" (as in garbage, the grouping of animals born at the same time to the same mother, etc.).
 These different types of litter could be disambiguated because they would be annotated with different identifier (HTTP URI).
 Yet another example is if you search for datasets about "carbon flux", then datasets about "carbon dioxide flux" can also be returned because "carbon dioxide flux" is considered a type of "carbon flux".
-This is possible because the identifier (HTTP URI) for "carbon dioxide flux" would be organized into a hierarchy in its knowlege graph, and represented in this case as a subclass of "carbon flux".
+This is possible because the identifier (HTTP URI) for "carbon dioxide flux" would be organized into a hierarchy in its knowledge graph, and represented in this case as a subclass of "carbon flux".

 **Semantic statements must be logically consistent, as they are not simply a set of loosely structured keywords.**
 The examples here should also make clear that inconsistent annotations could create confusion.